Licensing#

 Absolutely!

 Sometimes it may be necessary to integrate this into a larger toolchain at your workplace.
-This is totally OK, as long as you don’t start distributing it outside your workplace in ways that violate the GPL v3 license.
+This is totally OK, as long as you don’t start distributing it outside your workplace in ways that violate the LGPL v3 license.